rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 SQL> conn sys/oracle@//localhost:1523/pdb1 as sysdba Connected.
 ````
+You can now connect to PDB1 from localhost since we aded localhost to the whitelist.
+If you need to test ipaddress from outside the
 ## Multitenant Lockdown

 Tenant isolation is a key requirement for security in a multitenant environment.
 A PDB lockdown profile allows you to restrict the operations and functionality available from within a PDB.
 This can be very useful from a security perspective, giving the PDBs a greater degree of separation and allowing different people to manage each PDB, without compromising the security of other PDBs with the same instance.